evansbenj/DMW_knockin/XB_genome_kmers.md

 The abyss assemblies were shitty because theyonly include kmers that have unique sites in the female but not the flanking sequences that are also useful.
 So I am going to use CookieCutter to pull out raw reads based on kmers and then assemble these reads.
 The latest version of Cookiecutter has a bug so I instead had to locally install version 1 release: 'https://github.com/ad3002/Cookiecutter/blob/master/create_package.sh'

-The first step is to make a kmer library which looks like this:
+The first step is to make a kmer library (library.txt) which looks like this:
 ```
 TACCTGAGTAGGCCTAGAAATAAACATGC	1
 GTTTATTTCTAGGCCTACTCAGGTAAAAA	1